-INCORRECT PRICE BY 0.5% OR MORE - the manager will normally compensate outgoing share/unitholders.
+INCORRECT PRICE BY 0.5% OR MORE - the Manager will normally compensate outgoing share/unit holders

-5.7 Shareholders/Unitholders who gain vis-a-vis the manager
+5.7 Share Manager Share Molders Who gain vis-a-vis the Manager

-It may not be practical or even, in some cases, legally permissible for the manager to seek to recover money from share/unitholders where they have benefitted from an incorrect price.
-In such cases the manager will usually wish to consider his legal position, as well as the commercial implications, in deciding whether to seek to make such recovery.
+It may not be practical or even, in some cases, legally permissible for the Manager to seek to recover money from share/unit holders where they have benefitted from an incorrect price.
+In such cases the Manager will usually wish to consider his legal position, as well as the commercial implications, in deciding whether to seek to make such recovery.